Microtech Knives

 This colorway may have a personal significance to you or someone you love who has faced/or is in the fight against breast cancer.
 Give cancer the middle finger with a the sharp and pointy Stitch Auto.

-- Handle Material: Aluminum
+Handle material: Aluminum

 Weight: 6.38 oz

-- Made in: USA by Microtech Knives
+Manufactured in the USA by Microtech Knives

 *This listing is for one blade only.
 Other items featured in the photos are for size and suggested use reference only*